 In very broad and general terms, these defences can be renounced, leaving an onus upon the party who sets up a renunciation to prove so and also that all requirements have been met.
 Production of a document containing a renunciation proved or admitted to have been signed by a woman raises a presumption, by admission on her part, especially so if she made a statement that she is fully acquainted with its meaning and effect - See RANDLES BROS. & HUDSON v HUDSON (1908) 29 N.L.R.83.
 Older precedents like MARICO BOARD OF EXECUTORS v ALPORT (1899) 16 S.C.
 317 and ALPORT'S EXECUTORS v ALPORT (1899) 16 S.C.
 317 already settled that this is all the more so if it is accompanied by a certificate of a notary public to the effect that the required information was explained to her, because there is a presumption that what a notary public has certified is correct.
-A presumption only is created, and may be disproved, by extrinsic evidence, as was discussed in KNOCKER V STANDARD BANK OF SA LTD 1933 A.D.
-128 21 P.H., F.55, which the plaintiff's attorney referred to.
-Therein, de Villiers JA held (at 131) that "The general rule is no doubt that a party alleging renunciation of beneficia by a woman is under the onus of proving that the renunciation was made with the knowledge of the nature of the beneficia".
-What the Court dealt with were the Senatus Consultum and Authentica and certification of the renunciation.
+A presumption only is created, and may be disproved, by extrinsic evidence, as was renunciation was made with the knowledge of the nature of the beneficia".
+What the Court dealt with were the Senatus Consultum and Authentica and certification~~oT~ the" renunciation.